canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 ---

-# Getting started with KubeFlow
+# Getting started with Kubeflow

 ## Overview
 Duration: 2:00

-This tutorial will guide you through installing [KubeFlow](https://github.com/google/kubeflow) on top of the [Canonical Distribution of Kubernetes (CDK)](https://www.ubuntu.com/kubernetes) using conjure-up.
+This tutorial will guide you through installing [Kubeflow](https://github.com/google/kubeflow) on top of the [Canonical Distribution of Kubernetes (CDK)](https://www.ubuntu.com/kubernetes) using conjure-up.

-We will deploy the cluster on Amazon AWS and use [ksonnet](https://github.com/ksonnet/ksonnet) - a framework to manage Kubernetes application manifests - to deploy KubeFlow.
+We will deploy the cluster on Amazon AWS and use [ksonnet](https://github.com/ksonnet/ksonnet) - a framework to manage Kubernetes application manifests - to deploy Kubeflow.
 We will also learn how to prepare your CDK cluster to deploy GPU-enabled Kubernetes worker nodes in anticipation for running GPU-accelerated Kubeflow jobs.

 ### Kubeflow